-This sweet and spicy Peach Salsa is made with fresh peaches, tomatoes, red onion, cilantro, jalapeno, garlic, and lime.
-Indulge in classic Mexican flavors with this low carb, summer treat!
+Peach Salsa recipe is a sweet, spicy fruit salsa with fresh peaches, tomatoes, red onion, cilantro, jalapeno, garlic, and lime.
+Indulge in classic Mexican flavors with this healthy summer treat!
 Serve peach salsa as an appetizer, side dish, or topping for tacos!

 If you love peaches like I do, you'll love this low carb fruit salsa come late summer when you have peaches for dayssss.